Tsvetan Teophanov: Academic career

+In his youth he published his own poems.
+He is the author of three collections of poems: "Oases", "Night Pharmacy", "Man under the Sky".

-Following more than three decades of teaching and research, Theophanov was appointed dean and deputy-dean of Faculty of Classical and Modern Philology at Sofia University.
+Following more than four decades of teaching and research, Theophanov was appointed dean and deputy-dean of Faculty of Classical and Modern Philology at Sofia University.
 He also serves as director of the Centre of Eastern Language and Cultures, head of the Department of Arabic and Semitic Studies, and as a member of University's Academic Council.